Menu

 2) Personal (Systemic) Risks

 • Smoking and nicotine products: They can reduce blood flow by constricting vessels and significantly negatively affect wound healing.
-Therefore, it is one of the most important "preventable" risk factors.
+This is one of the most important "preventable" risk factors.

 • Diabetes: It can affect microvascular circulation, increase the risk of infection, and slow down healing.